-Compress the voice signals maintaining an acceptable level of quality by users it’s still a challenge.
+Compressing the voice signals and maintaining an acceptable level of quality by users it’s still a challenge.
 Voice codecs are algorithms that enable this process, so choosing a suitable codec is extremely important because, codecs that allow higher audio quality, usually also requires a lot of bandwidth, making the network less efficient.
 Although of the demand for high-quality voice, operators tend to support at least one codec with a lower bitrate to have flexibility between quality and bandwidth [60].
 Some considerations to be made are the codec compression rate, the delay that it adds to the connection and the compression type.
 The table 2.2 shows a comparison of these characteristics for some well-known voice codecs.